Troubleshooting Guide¶

 RUNTIME_PM_ON_BAT=

-When the problem disappears, uncomment above lines and continue with the next section.
+When the problem disappears, uncomment above lines and try to narrow down the problem to a single device or driver as described in the following sections.
 Otherwise the cause is not a PCIe device – proceed to 6.2 USB devices.

-Enter every PCIe device address into :ref:set-runtimepm-blacklist` – but only one device at a time!
+Enter every PCIe device address into RUNTIME_PM_DENYLIST – but only one device at a time!

-As an alternative to device blacklisting, you may blacklist all devices attached to a particular driver by means of RUNTIME_PM_DRIVER_BLACKLIST.
+As an alternative to device denylisting, you may denylist all devices attached to a particular driver by means of RUNTIME_PM_DRIVER_DENYLIST.

 Disable USB autosuspend completely